dylang/grunt-cat/README.md

 > Cat a file to the terminal.
 Works great with text, ascii art, and even colorful ansi.

-This task may require `Grunt 0.4`.
+This task requires `Grunt 0.4` or above.

 ## Getting Started